LayerLapse Logo

 • Compatible with most 3D printers (just add simple G-code)

-• Supports many DSLR/mirrorless cameras (check GitHub)
+• Supports many DSLR/mirrorless cameras (check GitHub for compatability list)

 • Magnetic sensor system — no contact with moving parts